Azhar23S/Azhar-Login-System/README.md

 # Azhar's Login System

 Hi, This is Azhar.
-This is my first project "Azhar's Login System" submitted to Guvi as my first assignment This is very basic login system written with Python.
+This is my first project "Azhar's Login System".
+This is very basic login system written with Python.

 This contains "Registeration" which ask Email and password from users and saves it.